Policy V.2, Freedom of Information & Privacy

 - the personal information is disclosed for law enforcement purposes, such as where required by a subpoena, warrant, or other order.

 Where a third party service provider requires personal information in order to provide services on behalf of the Library, the Library makes reasonable efforts to obtain commitments from such third parties to comply with FIPPA and this policy in respect of the personal information.
 However, once information is in the hands of a third party, it is beyond the Library’s control and the Library is not responsible for the use or disclosure by that third party of the personal information.

 Related Policies, Agreements, and Procedural Documents

-For more information regarding the collection and use of personal information, library patrons may contact Dan Phillips, Director, Technology & Risk Management, Freedom of Information and Privacy Officer, at 250-413-0357 or at [email protected]
+For more information regarding the collection and use of personal information, library patrons may contact Daphne Wood, Director, Library Services, Planning & Engagement (Privacy Officer), at 250-413-0370 or at [email protected]

 |Policy Name: V.2 Freedom of Information and Privacy|

 |Policy Type: Values|

 |Date Amended: March 28, 2017|